AviatrixSystems/Docs/HowTos/aviatrix_iam_policy_requirements.rst

 .. note::

   * The Aviatrix IAM Policy **aviatrix-app-policy** has reached the max-character-limitation.
-  * Wildcard/all (*) is the default resource for all Aviatrix IAM permissions except for #13, “IAM Policy Scanning Requirement”.
+  * Wildcard/all (*) is the default resource for all Aviatrix IAM permissions except for #13, “`IAM Policy Scanning Requirement <https://docs.aviatrix.com/HowTos/aviatrix_iam_policy_requirements.html#iam-policy-scanning-requirement>`_”.
 This resource needs to be customized per your resource requirements to be secure.
 We advise you to work with your Aviatrix account team to restrict what resources need to be in scope for your IAM policy.

 1. SQS Requirement
 --------------------------------